 Information theory and computational bayesian probability allow to not only reconstruct the mechanical properties but their reliability.

-Moreover, a generalization of the theory allows to test alternative evolution models for their plausibility.
-This provides a tool for both model hypothesis testing and predictive inference.
-This is being practically applied to prototype monitoring biorreactors, on one side, and to control carbon fiber fatigue or optimizing the sensor positioning.
+A generalization of the theory allows to interrogate model hypothesis plausibility.
+This is being practically applied to prototype biorreactors and ultrasonic sensors and actuators, on one side, and to optimize the sensor positioning.

 - J. M. Melchor, Piezoelectric transducer design optimization, MSc 2012.